AMD Graphics Cards Buyers Guide

 AMD is constantly updating its product range which could make it confusing to know if you’re buying the latest and greatest version.

 The easiest way to tell is to look at what series the graphics card is, this essentially refers to the generation of that product which you’ll always find in the product description.
-Right now, the latest series of AMD GPUs are from the 500-series, 5700-series and VII.
+Right now, the latest series of AMD GPUs are from the RX 5000-series.

 The Radeon RX Hierarchy

 With prices ranging from £120, there’s an AMD Radeon GPU for most budgets.
 To make the selection process a little easier to discern, we’ve split the various choices into entry-level, mid-range and high-end segments.